 Though the photo was there, and the man is genuinely loved by his followers, the process of the pooja is not directed strictly at Sadhgure and Isha Yoga Centre.
 Instead, it is about the possibility he and all the great masters of the yogic tradition represent as ones who lead on the path to the divine.

 Not really knowing the protocol, we followed along as best we could.
 When the final bell rang, people left to continue their yoga practices and go about their daily activity.
 We went back to our room to grab a bit more rest.
 We had an invitation to visit the mighty kitchen that fuels this place later that morning.

 If you picture a warehouse the size of a North American “big box” store, you’ve got an idea of the size of kitchen it takes to feed Isha’s residents, volunteers and visitors.
 With a team of 105, the kitchen can feed up to 100,000 people per day during special festivals and events.

-One of the Swamis in charge spent four years cooking in the United States running banquets in the posh hotels of New York City and San Francisco, and he explained that everything here is made from scratch from old Tamil recipes and remedies.
+One of the Swamis in charge spent four years cooking in the United States.
+He ran banquets in the posh hotels of New York City and San Francisco.
+He shared that everything here is made from scratch from old Tamil recipes and remedies.

 Our host Swami told us that they feel honoured with their role of cooking for everyone here.
-They eat well themselves and stop each morning after the breakfast/brunch has been served to practice yoga as a group.
-The food, it appears is made with love as well as from scratch.
+They eat well and stop each morning after brunch has been served to practice yoga as a group.
+The food, it appears, is made with love as well as from scratch.

 We wish to express our deep gratitude for the grace of Sadhguru and the loving care of all the volunteers who made our stay at Isha Foundation in Coimbatore so completely wonderful.
-This post was fact-checked by the Isha English language publications team and all photos, other than those taken by Pauli-Ann Carriere on our visit, were supplied by Isha and are used with permission.
+This post was fact-checked by the Isha English language publications team.
+All photos, other than those taken by Pauli-Ann Carriere on our visit, were supplied by Isha and are used with permission.